followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/byKey.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The method passed to this option should return either the [jQuery.Deferred](http://api.jquery.com/jQuery.Deferred) promise or the **jQuery.Deferred** compatible object.
+The method passed to this option should return a Promise.

     <!--JavaScript-->
     var myStore = new DevExpress.data.CustomStore({